QuantEcon/lecture-source-py/source/rst/numpy.rst

 An example solution is given below

-In essence we've just taken `this code <https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/ecdf.py>`__ from QuantEcon and added in a plot method
+In essence, we've just taken `this code <https://github.com/QuantEcon/QuantEcon.py/blob/master/quantecon/ecdf.py>`__ from QuantEcon and added in a plot method